Aquanty/rtd-hgs/docs/source/index.rst

 -  Times at which transient boundary condition values change.

-This target time array is passed to **HydroGeoSphere**, which uses it to produce timestep values.
-As discussed in
+| This target time array is passed to **HydroGeoSphere**, which uses it
+  to produce timestep values.
+As discussed in Section :ref:
-Section :ref:`sec:adaptive_timestep` , adaptive timestepping
+| , adaptive timestepping can be used to adjust the timestep values
-can be used to adjust the timestep values based on changes in head, saturation, and/or concentration as the solution progresses.
+  based on changes in head, saturation, and/or concentration as the solution progresses.

 The following instructions can be used to modify the timestepping behaviour of a transient solution within the adaptive timestepping